 Pennsylvania Laws Regarding Relocations Post Divorce

 You want to do everything you can to provide for your children.
 Whether a new job opportunity has come up or your personal circumstances have changed, if you want to move to a new area, you will need permission from the court if you do not already have an agreement allowing the move.
 Due to recent changes in Pennsylvania law, you will need to act within a specified time period to do so.
-Our skilled lawyers can help ensure you meet these timeline restrictions.
+Our skilled lawyers can help ensure you meet these timeline restrictions for relocations.

-At Bentley, Gibson, Kopecki, Smith, P.C., we help individuals interested in moving away with their children, and parents who want to stop child relocation in order to stay close to their kids.
+At Bentley, Kopecki, Smith, P.C., we help individuals interested in moving away with their children, and parents who want to stop child relocation in order to stay close to their kids.
 Taking a close look at your situation, our attorneys will help you come up with a plan that works.